-expires.
+appointed and up to a one-year grace period after a term expires.
 Committee members fill non-salaried positions but are paid per diem and travel expenses for each committee meeting and other meetings approved by the President of the Board.

-The Committee meets three times per year unless otherwise approved by the Board.
+The Committee meets at least three times per year unless otherwise approved by the Board.

-Vacancies occurring are filled by appointment by the Board.
+Vacancies occurring to non-liaison members of the MDC are filled by appointment by the Board.
+The veterinarian liaison member is appointed by the Board President and the registered veterinary technician liaison is appointed by default (as the sole registered veterinary technician Board member).
 The Board will remove from office at any time any member of the MDC for continued neglect of any duty, conflict of interest, incompetence, or unprofessional conduct.

 Recruitment efforts for upcoming vacancies on the MDC shall begin at least 12 months prior to the expiration of the said term.
 The Board shall advertise vacancies on its website and shall work with professional associations and other consumer groups to notify the public of the recruitment process.
 All new applicants seeking a position on the MDC shall submit a letter of interest, along with a resume, curriculum vitae (CV), or both, to the Board.
 Upon receipt of a letter of interest, Board staff will perform a prospective committee member compliance evaluation to ensure that potential appointees adhere to California's various statutory and regulatory requirements.
 Interviews may be conducted by telephonic means at the Board's discretion, provided the telephonic participation is duly noticed on the meeting agenda.
 Upon a majority vote of the Board, the Board may establish an Elections Committee comprised of the Board President and Vice President, to hold interviews for the purpose of making recommendations to the full Board.
 The selection of an MDC member shall be made at a Board meeting.
 MDC members seeking reappointment are not required to be interviewed, unless requested by the Board.
-The MDC's role is to assist, advise and make recommendations for the implementation of rules and regulations necessary to ensure proper administration and
+The MDC's role is to assist, advise and make recommendations for the implementation of rules and regulations necessary to ensure proper administration and enforcement of the California Veterinary Medicine Practice Act and to assist the Board in its examination, licensure and registration programs (a quote from Section 4809.8).